ItemConsulting/lib-xp-time/README.md

 # Time library for Enonic XP

-This library is used to
+This library is used for quick integration of Java.time library in Enonic XP.
+Only the most used date and time object types are emitted from this library.

 [![](https://jitpack.io/v/no.item/lib-xp-time.svg)](https://jitpack.io/#no.item/lib-xp-time)